Post

 \[F_1 = e^{-\int h(x)\ dx} \qquad \text{and} \qquad F_2 = e^{\int h(x)\ dx}\]

-Since $h$ is continuous, the indefinite integral $\int h(x)\ dx$ exists, and since $F_1$ and $F_2$ are positive, from inequalities ($\ref{eqn:inequalities_7}$) we get:
+Since $h$ is continuous, the indefinite integral $\int h(x)\ dx$ exists.
+As $F_1$ and $F_2$ are positive, from ($\ref{eqn:inequalities_7}$) we obtain

 \[F_1(z^{\prime} - hz) = (F_1 z)^{\prime} \leq 0, \qquad F_2(z^{\prime} + hz) = (F_2 z)^{\prime} \geq 0\]

-This means that $F_1 z$ is non-increasing and $F_2 z$ is non-decreasing on interval $I$.
-From equation ($\ref{eqn:initial_conditions_*}$), we know that $z(x_0) = 0$, so:
+This means that on the interval $I$, $F_1 z$ is non-increasing and $F_2 z$ is non-decreasing.
+By Eq. ($\ref{eqn:initial_conditions_*}$), we have $z(x_0) = 0$, so

 \[\begin{cases} \left(F_1 z \geq (F_1 z)_{x_0} = 0\right)\ \& \ \left(F_2 z \leq (F_2 z)_{x_0} = 0\right) & (x \leq x_0) \\ \left(F_1 z \leq (F_1 z)_{x_0} = 0\right)\ \& \ \left(F_2 z \geq (F_2 z)_{x_0} = 0\right) & (x \geq x_0) \end{cases}\]